ironcore-dev/ironcore/docs/proposals/12-volumesnapshots.md

 ---

-# IEP-11: Introducing `VolumeSnapshot` and `VolumeSnapshotContent` types and Restoration Paths
+# IEP-12: Introducing `VolumeSnapshot` type and Restoration Paths

 ## Table of Contents